pschmeddes/pschmeddes.github.io/OutSystemsNamingConventions.md

 *	Use Site Properties for “semi” static data
 *	Use Pascal Case
 ## Service Actions
-TBD *Should we adopt a similair naming as for REST APIs?*
+TBD *Should we adopt a similar naming as for REST APIs?*

-Service Actions follow the Server Action naming with the suffix "OAPI" e.g. `CustomerCreateOAPI`
+1. Service Actions follow the Server Action naming with the suffix "OAPI" e.g. `CustomerCreateOAPI`
+2. OAPI Versioning
+    - Only use major versions, starting at v1.
+    - Versions are reflected in the name of the OAPI.
+    - Only backwards INcompatible updates lead to a new version of the API.
+3. TDB

 ## REST APIs
 There will be multiple APIs and potentially multiple versions of the same API.
 This requires naming conventions and logical structuring.